-There are those who believe that free speech has led to moral decay.
-How relevant is the law with regard to the first amendment in 21st century America?
+Some believe that free speech has led to moral decay.
+How relevant is the law with regard to the 1st Amendment in 21st century America?

 The debate is open to interpretation.
 Though, we should begin with a basic understanding of how free speech is interpreted in our modern legal system.